-Because our Ph.D. candidates complete extensive individualized research, we want you to complete your degree with the fewest possible interruptions, thus allowing you to move on to industry or academia expeditiously.
+Because our PhD candidates complete extensive individualized research, we want you to complete your degree with the fewest possible interruptions, thus allowing you to move on to industry or academia expeditiously.
 Most of our doctoral students enroll full-time and are funded for five years.
-Funding includes a full-tuition scholarship, a competitive stipend in return for teaching and/or research, and health insurance benefits.
+Funding includes a competitive fellowship, a full-tuition scholarship, and health insurance benefits.
+All doctoral candidates teach some semesters as part of their academic program, with the type and number of teaching assignments varying by degree program.
 Our Office of Financial Aid will work with you to help you to realize the greatest return on your educational investment.

 All awards are contingent on the conditions set out annually in the University Bulletin, including (but not limited to) satisfactory academic progress and changes in student status.